🔼The name Aroer: Summary

 🔼Etymology of the name Aroer

-The name Aroer comes from the root-verb ערר ('arar II), meaning to be or become naked:
+The name Aroer comes from the verb ערר ('arar), meaning to accumulate and make bare:

 For a meaning of the name Aroer, NOBSE Study Bible Name List reads Naked and Jones' Dictionary of Old Testament Proper Names proposes Heath or A Naked Tree.
 BDB Theological Dictionary does not translate this name.